trekhleb/angular-library-seed/README.md

 ## Build the library
 - `yarn build` for building the library once (both ESM and AOT versions).
-- `yarn build:watch` for building the library and watch for file changes.
+- `yarn build:watch` for building the library (both ESM and AOT versions) and watch for file changes.

 You may also build UMD bundle and ESM files separately:
 - `yarn build:esm` - for building AOT/JIT compatible versions of files.